Ian-Fogelman/Ian-blog/_posts/2019-09-24-Creating-CLR-For-SQL-Server.markdown

 Make a note of the build location on your file system, we will need this for the T-SQL code to create the assembly that references the .dll that was just created.

+Now that we have the dll built, we can call this function that will run the C# code from SQL server, to do this we must first create the assembly, then create a database object to reference that external assembly.
+This can be any type of database object ( stored procedure, table value function, scalar function) in this example I am using a scalar function.

 {% highlight SQL %}